Delineations of Political Identity: Artists Elaine Byrne, Pedro Lasch

-Moderated by the Foundation’s Executive and Artistic Director Sara Reisman, Delineations will bring together artists Elaine Byrne, Pedro Lasch and Cannupa Hanska Luger, all featured in The Watchers, for a conversation about how their artistic practices are affected by contemporary geography.
-Each artist will reflect on the issues at stake in their work, with Byrne’s Borderline photographs making visible the infrastructure of international borders, Luger’s artwork on activism in response to the Dakota Pipeline at Standing Rock, and Lasch’s Phantom Limbs project dealing with the factual and fictitious commemorations of the September 11th attacks.
+Moderated by the Foundation’s Executive and Artistic Director Sara Reisman, Delineations will bring together artists Elaine Byrne, Pedro Lasch and Cannupa Hanska Luger, from our current exhibition The Watchers, for a conversation on how their artistic practices are affected by the contemporary geopolitical landscape.
+Each artist will reflect on the issues motivating their work: Byrne's Borderline photographs make visible the infrastructure of international borders, Luger’s artwork on activism responds to the Dakota Pipeline at Standing Rock, and Lasch’s Phantom Limbs project examines factual and fictitious commemorations of the September 11th attacks.

 Based between Dublin and New York, Elaine Byrne has an MA in Visual Arts Practices and is a fellow of the Whitney Museum of American Art Independent Study Program (‘15).
 She was the winner of the 8th Arte Laguna sculpture prize (‘14) and TINA prize (‘15).
 Her work is in the permanent collection of the Philadelphia Museum of Art, Pennsylvania; the Rosenbach Museum and Library, Pennsylvania; Office of Public Works, Ireland to name a few.
 She was awarded a studio at the International Studio and Curatorial program NYC as part of their ground floor program.
 She has exhibited widely in Ireland, Italy, USA and Mexico and is represented by the Kevin Kavanagh Gallery, Ireland.
 She is currently a Ph.D. candidate at Temple University, Philadelphia.